 Marathons can be risky for hearts, but not necessarily those of the runners.
-A U.S. study finds that it takes longer for nearby residents to get to a hospital for heart care on race day and they're less likely to survive.
+It takes longer for nearby residents to get to a hospital for emergency heart care on the day of a race and they're less likely to survive, a U.S. study finds.

 Any event that draws a crowd and causes traffic detours - parades, ball games, concerts, fairs - may cause similar problems, researchers warn.